Home About Us Contact Us Speakers/Meetings Tours Membership

 Richard W. Hatcher III Wins 2024 Roberts Foundation Book Award!

-Richard W. Hatcher III has won the 2024 Roberts Foundation Book Award for Thunder in the Harbor: Fort Sumter and the Civil War (2023).
-Described as "detailed, authorative, and expansive," the book is also credited with being the first modern study to document Fort Sumter from its origins, through the war, and up to its transfer to the National Park Service in 1948.
+Hatcher's book, described as "detailed, authoritative, and expansive," has been credited with being the first modern study to document Fort Sumter from its origins, through the war, and up to its transfer to the National Park Service in 1948.

 A native of Richmond, Va., Hatcher received his B.A. in History in 1973 from Virginia Commonwealth University.
 His lifelong love of the subject began during the Civil War Centennial and grew when he later worked as a seasonal employee at Richmond National Battlefield Park.
 He then began working permanently with the National Park Service in 1976, and retired in 2015 as Historian from Fort Sumter Fort Moultrie National Historical Park.